david201601/trash-empty-ubersicht-widget/README.md

 # Trash emptied widget for Übersicht

-This Übersicht widget is inspired by []() with added trash clearing function and different styling.
+This Übersicht widget is inspired by [Trash size](https://github.com/MrKireko/trash-size) with added trash clearing function and different styling.

 ## How to install widget
 [Download]()